icefapper/ruby-ast/README.md

 end
 ```

+#Yield Call Expression
 ```js
 interface YieldCall <: Command {
      type: 'YieldCall';
 }
 ```
-A yield call; the syntax is identical to that of an ordinary command:
+A yield call; the syntax is identical to that of an ordinary command.
+##example
 ```ruby
 print { yield "l" do 12 end }
 ```

+#Void Expression
 ```js
 interface VoidExpression {}
 ```